Call us now:

 The Land Code in Thailand is one of the pillars of Thai land law.
 This code was promulgated on December 1, 1954, and has since undergone various amendments, including in 2008, to adapt to the country’s economic, legal, and social developments.

-It governs all rules relating to the possession, use, allocation, and transfer of land within the territory.
-Understanding it is essential for any investor, expatriate or economic operator wishing to secure their property rights or land use rights in the Kingdom.
-In Thailand, where land is traditionally viewed as a collective asset and restrictions on foreign ownership are strict, the Land Code in Thailand is the fundamental legal instrument governing the legality of land transactions.
+The Land Code in Thailand governs all rules relating to the possession, use, allocation, and transfer of land within the national territory.
+Any investor, expatriate, or economic operator who seeks to secure property rights or land use rights in the Kingdom must understand this legal framework.

 Table of Contents